 Worst case scenario was that we end up with a bunch of bacon jam.
 There are definitely worse predicaments.

-So I put together a recipe.
+So I put together a recipe for a fig pasta sauce.
 And kiddo implemented.

 First step.
 Cook bacon until crisp.
 I would normally crisp bacon in a cast iron pan, but there was too much bacon for that.

 Next step.
 Chop the onions, garlic, and bacon.
 I don’t usually use this silicone garlic peeler for one clove of garlic, but I trusted kiddo with this so much more than having her smash the clove.